-Please review the "Guide for Exercising Voting Rights via the Internet, etc." described on page 30, and enter your approval or disapproval for each proposal no later than the above voting deadline.
+Please review the "Guide for Exercising Voting Rights via the Internet, etc." described on page 27, and enter your approval or disapproval for each proposal no later than the above voting deadline.

-1. Date and Time: Wednesday, June 27, 2012 at 10:00 a.m.
-2. Place: 1 st Meeting Room, 5F, Corporate Headquarters of the Company 150 Nakamaruko, Nakahara-ku, Kawasaki, Kanagawa, Japan 3.
-Agenda of the Meeting r.
+- 1. Date and Time: Thursday, June 25, 2015 at 10:00 a.m. - 2.
+Place: 1st Meeting Room, 5F, Corporate Headquarters of the Company 150 Nakamaruko, Nakahara-ku, Kawasaki, Kanagawa, Japan - 3.
+Agenda of the Meeting:

 Matters to be reported: 1.
-The Business Report and the Consolidated Financial Statements for the 82 nd fiscal year (from April 1, 2011 to March 31, 2012) and results of audits by the Accounting Auditor and the Board of Corporate Auditors of the Consolidated Financial Statements
+The Business Report and the Consolidated Financial Statements for the 85th fiscal year (from April 1, 2014 to March 31, 2015) and results of audits by the Accounting Auditor and the Board of Corporate Auditors of the Consolidated Financial Statements

-2. The Non-Consolidated Financial Statements for the 82nd fiscal year (from April 1, 2011 to March 31, 2012)
+2. The Non-Consolidated Financial Statements for the 85th fiscal year (from April 1, 2014 to March 31, 2015)